OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/getsetting.md

 ![](../../_media/cavebot/functions/getsetting_example.png)

-`alerts` is the main setting, it has other children settings, one of them is `playerOnScreen`, that also has children settings, we want to check the `enabled` setting.
+`alerts` is the main setting, it has other child settings, one of them is `playerOnScreen`, that also has child settings, we want to check the `enabled` setting.

 So the path will be `alerts/playerOnScreen/enabled`, and the getsetting function:
 ```action